vmware/vmware-aria-operations-integration-sdk/docs/get_started.md

 8. `Select a template for your project`

-    `Sample Adapter`: Ideal for first-time users;
-    it comes with a template adapter that collects several objects and metrics from the container the adapter is running.
+    `Sample Adapter`: Comes with a template adapter that collects several objects and metrics from the container the adapter is running.
      The template adapter has comments throughout its code that explain what the code does and how to customize it for your adapter.

-    `New Adapter`: Ideal for experienced users;
-    it comes without any examples, just the necessary code and comments to implement test connection, collection, adapter definition, and endpoints logic.
+    `New Adapter`: Comes without any examples, just the necessary methods and minimal comments and code to implement test connection, collection, adapter definition, and endpoints logic.

     For complete documentation of the `mp-init` tool including an overview of its output, see the [MP Initialization Tool Documentation](references/mp-init.md).